Battleboarding: Wikis

 Nowadays, the most popular battleboarding communities can be seen in Fandom, with two of the oldest and most popular being Deadliest Fiction and VS Battles Wiki.

 Deadliest Fiction is a Deadliest Warrior-inspired fanon created in July 2010 by a group of historians, academics, and pop culture enthusiasts.
 Being one of the most influential and accurate battleboarding sites around, Deadliest Fiction allows users to create hypothetical match-ups in the form of blogs, where other users can vote and debate around who will win in the comment section.
 Once a verdict is reached, the site allows the user to create a simulated fanfiction of how the fight would happen.

 The same year in October, a similar battleboarding site named VS Battles Wiki was created.
 In the VS Battles Wiki, users can create profiles and power levels of characters, post match-ups in its threads and forums, and list down the winners and losers of these threads in said character profiles.
 The wiki is considered the most active wiki battleboarding site today, with over 1 million visitors per month.
-However, throughout the years, the VS Battles Wiki has had its share of controversies, such as alleged inaccuracies in its profiles.

 There have also been websites and fanfiction wikis inspired by the battleboarding internet show Death Battle.
 These include the long-running G1 Death Battle Fan Blog, r/deathbattlematchups, and the popular Death Battle Fanon Wiki and DBX Fanon Wiki.
 Death Battle also released its own dice and card game, complete with rules and effects taken from battleboarding.